GASP based BWB model implementation#

 Wing Mass Model#

 • In geometry/gasp_based/wing.py, Aircraft.Fuel.WING_VOLUME_GEOMETRIC_MAX is moved out of WingParameters class.
 In stead, a class WingVolume is created to compute Aircraft.Fuel.WING_VOLUME_GEOMETRIC_MAX.
-For BWB, another class BWBWingVolume is created for the same purpose.
+For BWB, another component BWBWingVolume is created for the same purpose.
 The algorithm is quite different for BWB.

 • A BWBWingGroup is created to put all these pieces together.